 - Don’t forget to take the position of sockets and switches into consideration!
 You don’t want to end up with something like this!

-- Watch out for cables and pipes.
+- Don’t forget to find out where cables and pipes are located.
 Although we were really careful we nailed into a cable!
 Needless, to say it wasn’t our finest DIY moment.
 Use glue if you’re even remotely unsure of the position of cables.

 Do you love panelling as much as we do?
 Have you ever considered panelling any of your walls?
 What do you think of our white walls?